 "TEH DAY OF ALL THE BLOD" was created by Bogleech as an intentionally So Bad, It's Good creepypasta in all caps about a man who starts bleeding everywhere until everyone gets sick of it and sends him to outer space.
 And the final twist is that he was YOU (or he was a lady if you are a lady) and you forgot this every happened.

-It's been pointed out that the fact that Jeff the Killer burnt off his eyelids makes him a crappy villain; if he comes for you, even if he's able to see you despite never being able to blink or sleep, just put your fingers in his eyes and pull out his eyeballs.
-Also, did you notice that he look like a bastard child of The Joker and Barney the Dinosaur?
+It's been pointed out that the fact that Jeff The Killer burnt off his eyelids makes him a crappy villain; if he comes for you, even if he's able to see you despite never being able to blink or sleep, just put your fingers in his eyes and pull out his eyeballs.
+Also, did you notice that he looks like◊ a bastard child of The Joker and Barney the Dinosaur?

 VooDooWop pokes fun at paranormal investigating shows in their skit called Haunted Homes.